 Today is the day!
 Brené Brown’s new book, “Rising Strong” hit the shelves!
-And not only that, but for the first time she is narrating the audio book!
+And not only that but for the first time, she is narrating the audiobook!
 I am not a fiction reader but I love autobiographies.
 Like Brené, I love people’s stories.
-So when audio books are released with the author narrating I get unusually excited.
-Dr. Brown’s work is only semi-autobiographical, as she reflects on the way her work is reflected in her personal life, but her work is highly personal and her candor can’t be beat so I am really looking forward to reading along with her narration.
+So when audiobooks are released with the author narrating I get unusually excited.
+Dr. Brown’s work is only semi-autobiographical, as she reflects on the way her work is reflected in her personal life, but her work is highly personal and her candor can’t be beaten so I am really looking forward to reading along with her narration.
 I’ve not been feeling particularly strong or resilient lately so today’s release has been a long time coming.

 If you have read Brené Brown’s work or heard her speak she will often quote the Theodore Roosevelt quote:This quote provided the title for her last book, “Daring Greatly”, which I am just finishing up.
 We begin “Rising Strong” with this quote again.
 But immediately she tells us that we are focusing on just part of the quote this time, “The credit belongs to the man in the arena, whose face is marred by dust and sweat and blood.”
 This is where our story begins.
 And in “Rising Strong” we take a look into Dr. Brown’s research to discover what it is that gets the Wholehearted back up off the ground after they have dared greatly and failed.
 What keeps them going?
 What keeps US going?

 Right now I am getting very pleasant emails.
-Aidan says his dad is being “really nice” and he has a new girlfriend who is spending a lot time with Aidan.
+Liam says his dad is being “really nice” and he has a new girlfriend who is spending a lot of time with Liam.
 I don’t know her but I am grateful for her presence because I assume with her around XN is on his best behavior.
 I also fear her because she is likely being used only to provide witness to the wonderful father XN is (with the camera on) and will be dropped and gone as soon as it’s over.
-Right now Aidan isn’t afraid to go to his dad’s house which makes it a little easier.
-But knowing that this is all for show and that Aidan could tell a hired hand he’d rather live with his father than with us is terrifying.
+Right now Liam isn’t afraid to go to his dad’s house which makes it a little easier.
+But knowing that this is all for show and that Liam could tell a hired hand he’d rather live with his father than with us is terrifying.

 Read more about my journey back from shame with Brené Brown.